emadekuncoro93/php-api/README.md

 2.
 proposed solution:
-- create lock mechanism to prevent same product id checkout at the same time, give a timeout for next process
 - create API to invalidate other active order once stock is empty
 - db pessimistic locking to prevent update table at the same time

 3. run the app
 - run `composer install`